Using LLamaIndex Workflow to Implement an Agent Handoff Feature Like OpenAI Swarm

 💡

-Want to know more about my work in LLM applications or the field of data science?
-Feel free to subscribe to my personal blog, everything is free!
+Want to know more about my work in AI applications or the field of data science?
+Feel free to Subscribe Now, everything is free!

 Step one, set up an interactive interface